Beelzebub2/Optica-project/README.md

 +   Fixed buttons showing up even when no image was selected
 +   Fixed Long ass function to open a simple folder
-+   Fixed ("AttributeError: 'str' object has no attribute 'seek'")
++   Fixed an error with string to float convertion
 +   Changed code orientation
++   Fixed red theme issues

 Beta 2.0 09/09/2022

 !
 Working on simpler autoupdate
-+   Fixed mistake (script would not close after program end)
++   Fixed program error (would not close after program end)
-+   Fixed Loading time finally
++   Fixed Loading time (from 15-18s to 1-5s)
-+   Optimized some imports
++   Optimized some module imports
 +   Fixed 3 minor bugs
-+   Fixed red theme issues
 +   Added custom Red theme

 Beta 2.0 08/09/2022

 !
 Working on Optionmenu starting function before it's clicked
-+   Settings window now goes to top if someone tries to duplicate it
++   Settings window now goes to top if user tries to duplicate it
 +   Optimized config file
 +   Added ability to change themes
 +   Added Language changing
 +   Added warning when trying to duplicate settings window
 +   Fixed bug where people were able to duplicate settings window
 +   Fixed "temp.png" not getting deleted
-+   Window always appears on center of screen (works with multiple screens)
++   Window always appears on center of screen

 Beta 2.0 05/09/2022